Beyond the Irish Question

 Ancestral & Cultural Exploration

-Opportunities to engage with themes of ancestry, land, language, diaspora, power, and identity through inquiry, ritual, and shared presence.
+Engaging themes of ancestry, land, language, diaspora, power, and identity through inquiry, ritual, and shared presence.

 A white table against a light gray wall with a potted green plant and a white desk lamp.
 A round wooden wall clock showing approximately 3:18 is on the wall.